py4dstem/py4DSTEM/README.md

 ## Running the GUI

+**WARNING: the GUI is currently down.
+Thanks for you patience as we work through various bugs!**

 At this stage of development, most of the analyses possible with py4DSTEM are accomplished using the code in .py scripts or .ipynb jupyter notebooks -- discussed further immediately below.
 Our intention is to support many of these analyses through the GUI eventually.